-- Text-mining social media data to identify linguistic or social factors related to the goals of the project. - Determine the performance of currently available machine learning algorithms for language inference tasks (such as entailment and contradiction) and/or social network prediction tasks. - Contributing to the design of a crowd-sourcing experiment to probe how people interpret scalar expressions in their social context, adapting and improving on protocols in the research literature. - Organising results for open - -access distribution. - Documenting the project findings in publications and in a guide to all datasets and software that are released. - Manage own academic research and administrative activities.
-This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines. - Contribute ideas for new research projects. - Act as a source of information and advice to other members of the group on scientific protocols and experimental techniques.

-- Represent the research group at external meetings/seminars, either with other members of the group or alone. - Carry out collaborative projects with colleagues in partner institutions, and research groups - The researcher may have the opportunity to undertake ad-hoc paid teaching (this includes lecturing, demonstrating, small-group teaching, tutoring of undergraduates and graduate students and supervision of masters projects in collaboration with principal investigators).
+- Manage own academic research and administrative activities.
+This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines - Adapt existing and develop new scientific techniques and experimental protocols - Test hypotheses and analyse scientific data from a variety of sources, reviewing and refining working hypotheses as appropriate - Contribute ideas for new research projects - Develop ideas for generating research income, and present detailed research proposals to senior researchers - Collaborate in the preparation of scientific reports and journal articles and occasionally present papers and posters - Use specialist scientific equipment in a laboratory environment - Act as a source of information and advice to other members of the group on scientific protocols and experimental techniques - Represent the research group at external meetings/seminars, either with other members of the group or alone - Carry out collaborative projects with colleagues in partner institutions, and research groups - The researcher may have the opportunity to undertake ad-hoc paid teaching (this includes lecturing, demonstrating, small-group teaching, tutoring of undergraduates and graduate students and supervision of masters projects in collaboration with principal investigators).
 Permission must be sought in advance for each opportunity. - Any other duties appropriate with the role.